Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

-{\bf Outline of the proof:} We adopt a strategy analogous to Cutkosky's proof of rationality of the corresponding Poincar\'e series for smooth algebraic curves over an algebraically closed field $\mathbb{K}$ of characteristic zero \cite{Cut03}.
-We briefly recall the key ideas behind the proof.
-The main ingredient is Lang's conjecture for subvarieties of (semi-)Abelian varieties proved by McQuillan \cite{McQ95},\cite[Subsection F.1.1]{HinSil00} Suppose that $C$ is the underlying algebraic curve and suppose that $D'_1,\dots,D'_k \in {\rm Div}(C)$ where ${\rm Div}(C)$ is the group of divisors on $C$.
+{\bf Proof Outline:} We adapt a strategy analogous to Cutkosky's proof of rationality of the corresponding Poincar\'e series for smooth algebraic curves over an algebraically closed field $\mathbb{K}$ of characteristic zero \cite{Cut03}.
+The main idea behind this proof is to apply Lang's conjecture for subvarieties of (semi-)Abelian varieties, proved by McQuillan \cite{McQ95},\cite[Subsection F.1.1]{HinSil00}, to the Brill-Noether loci of $C$, where $C$ is the underlying algebraic curve.
+Suppose that $D'_1,\dots,D'_k \in {\rm Div}(C)$ where ${\rm Div}(C)$ is the group of divisors on $C$.
 Fix a point $p_0 \in C$.
-For integers $r$ and $d$, recall that the Brill-Noether locus $W^r_d(C)$ (with respect to $p_0$) is defined as follows:
+For integers $r$ and $d$, recall that the Brill-Noether locus $W^r_d(C)$ (with respect to $p_0$) is defined as follows \footnote{This definition is a variant of the more standard definition: $W^r_d(C)=\{ [D] \in {\rm Pic}^d(C)|~r_C(D) \geq r\}$.
+Note that our definition ensures that $W^r_d(C)$ is a subset of the Jacobian and is related to the standard definition by a translation by $d \cdot (p_0)$.
+We employ an analogous notion also in the tropical case. }: